You want smart political talk without the meltdowns?

 So that's why we need this air shield.

-I think that uh France and the UK already spoke to you, and we know that Europe is ready, but without the United States, they will not be ready to be as strong as we need.
+And we know that Europe is ready, but without the United States, they will not be ready to be as strong as we need.

-And you know that this crazy Russian that they stolen 20,000 of children, Ukrainian children, they changed their names.
+And you know that this crazy Russians stolen 20,000 of children, Ukrainian children, they changed their names, they changed their families, relatives, and now they're in Russia.

-Before and after, just you to understand.
+That guys, just you before, before and after, you see, before and after, just you to understand.

-So out of even during the war, there are rules.
+So out of, even during the war, there are rules.

 Everybody knows there are rules during the war.

-These guys, they don't have any rules, you see that 50, 60 kilograms.
+These guys, they don't have any rules.

 And a lot of such things.

-I mean, it's looking tragically.
+I mean, it's looking tragic.

 That's tough stuff.

-This is pastor, by the way, the stolen pastors, because it's not Russian church.
+This is pastor, by the way, the stolen pastors.

-They stole imposters and move pastors to the prison.
+The stolen pastors then move pastors to the prison.

-And this is pastor, you see.
+And this is pastor.

-Yeah, so I mean, this I wanted to show you and uh this, so thank you very much.
+Yeah, so I mean, this I wanted to show you and this.

-We want to get that into correct.
+We want to get that ended, right?

 I think we will.